dainst/idai-field/desktop/src/manual/manual.en.md

 * *Update existing resources*: If this option is activated, existing resources will be merged with the data from the CSV table.
 Fields in the import record overwrite fields with the same identifier in the existing data record.
 Fields in the existing record that are not present in the import record remain unchanged.
 The category cannot be changed.
 The assignment of records is performed based on the identifier field (column *identifier*).
 Records in the CSV table that cannot be assigned are ignored.

 The following options are also available:

 * *Permit deletions*: If this option is activated, fields can not only be changed but also deleted.
 All fields (including relations) for which the field in the import file is empty are deleted.
 Fields not listed as columns in the CSV table remain unchanged.
 This option is only available if the option *Update existing resources* is selected.
 * *Ignore unconfigured fields*: If this option is activated, fields in the import file that are not part of the project configuration are ignored during the import.
 Otherwise, the import is aborted as soon as unconfigured fields are found in the file.
 * *Select category*: If the identifier of the category is a part of the file name (separated from the rest of the file name by dots), the category is automatically recognized (e.g. "example.find.csv” for a CSV file containing resources of the category "Find”).
 If the file name does not contain a category identifier, the category must be selected manually using this dropdown menu.
 * *Assign data to an operation*: Select one of the operations created in the project to which all newly created resources are to be assigned.
-It is not necessary to specify an operation if a parent resource has already been specified in the column *relations.isChildOf* of the CSV file for all records, or if resources of the category do not need to be created within an operation (which is true e.g. for the categories "Place", "Operation" or "Image”).
+It is not necessary to specify an operation if a parent resource has already been specified in the column *relations.isChildOf* of the CSV file for all records, or if resources of the category do not need to be created within an operation (which is true e.g. for the categories "Place", "Operation" and "Image”).
 This option is only available if the option *Import new resources* is selected.
 * *Field separator*: Enter the character that is used as the field separator in the CSV file (the default setting is the comma).
 Enter the same character that you selected when creating the CSV file (e.g. in Field Desktop via the "Export” menu or in a spreadsheet application).
 In most cases, either the comma or the semicolon is used as the field separator for CSV files.
 If errors occur during import, please first check whether you have entered the correct field separator, as the file cannot be read correctly otherwise.

 #### Export options

 First select the type of CSV export.
 You can choose between the following two options:

 * *Complete*: All resources are exported based on the selected settings for context and category (see below).
 * *Schema only*: Only the header row with the column headers of all fields configured for the selected category will be exported.
 The exported file can be used as a starting point for creating an import file.

 The following options are also available:

 * *Context*: Optionally select an operation here whose resources are to be exported.
 If the default option "No restriction” is selected, all resources of the selected category are exported.
 This option is only available if the option *Complete* is selected.
 * *Category*: Select the desired category here.
 Only resources of the selected category are exported.
 In this dropdown menu, only categories for which resources exist in the selected context are available for selection.
 The number of resources available in the selected context is displayed in brackets.
 * *Field separator*: Enter the character to be used as the field separator in the CSV file to be created (the default setting is the comma).